 A clean Tangle Teezer

-Of course I had to include a little before and after of the Tangle Teezer.
-Almost looks like you just bought it, doesn’t it?
-It is a good idea to let it dry for a little while, before using it again.
-Maybe it is just my specific model, but it does sometimes happen that water gets inside.
-In which case I just shake it a few times over the bathtub and the problem is solved.
+It is a good idea to let your Tangle Teezer dry for a little while, before using it again.
+Maybe it is just my specific model, but sometimes water gets inside while cleaning it.
+In which case I simply shake it a few times over the bathtub.
+Problem solved.

 So, let me know if this has helped you.
 Or if you have found an even easier way to clean your Tangle Teezer.
 (Is that even possible?)
 Either way, enjoy your clean Tangle Teezer!